MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Bookings/New-MgBookingBusiness.md

   - `[SmsNotificationsEnabled <Boolean?>]`: True indicates SMS notifications can be sent to the customers for the appointment of the service.
 Default value is false.
   - `[StaffMemberIds <String[]>]`: Represents those staff members who provide this service.

-STAFFMEMBERS <IMicrosoftGraphBookingStaffMemberBase\[]>: All the staff members that provide services in this business.
+`STAFFMEMBERS <IMicrosoftGraphBookingStaffMemberBase[]>`: All the staff members that provide services in this business.
 Read-only.
 Nullable.
   - `[Id <String>]`: The unique idenfier for an entity.
 Read-only.

-## RELATED LINKS

 ## RELATED LINKS